neoforged/Documentation/docs/items/armor.md

             // Whether the item can be equipped onto another entity on interaction (e.g., right click).
             // Defaults to false.
             .setEquipOnInteract(true)
+            // When true, an item with the SHEAR_REMOVE_ARMOR item ability can remove the equipped item.
+            // Defaults to false.
+            .setCanBeSheared(true)
+            // The sound to play when shearing this equipped item.
+            // This is wrapped with a holder.
+            // Defaults to SoundEvents#SHEARS_SNIP.
+            .setShearingSound(SoundEvents.SADDLE_UNEQUIP)
             .build()
     )
 );